Plant it and they will come

-“Plant it and they will come” is a statement you’ll often hear from people growing native plants.
-It emphasizes how easy it is to grow them, and how quickly wildlife will find them.
+“Plant it and they will come” is the native plant gardeners’ rallying-cry.
+It emphasizes how easy it is to grow native plants, and how quickly wildlife will find them.
 It really is that simple.

 In 2017, I turned a patch of our Ottawa, Ontario front lawn into a pollinator garden.
-Even in its first year, it attracted so many bees, butterflies, beneficial insects, and even hummingbirds.
+I included many native plants, as well as other pollinator-friendly flowers.
+Even in its first year, the garden attracted many bees, butterflies, beneficial insects, and even hummingbirds.

 Pollinator populations are declining due to habitat loss, pesticides, and climate change.
 Urban gardens can provide new, safe habitats for pollinators in need.
 You can do it too!
 I’m happy to share with you what I’ve learned.

 I’m not exaggerating when I say that creating this pollinator garden is one of the best decisions I ever made, and that it has changed my life.
 You can read about why and how I created my garden in a blog post I wrote for the Wild Pollinator Partnership.
 Perhaps you will be inspired to start your own pollinator garden.